Music Gateway

 Closing Thoughts On Cry Little Sister

 “Cry Little Sister” by Gerard McMahon is a remarkable piece of music that has left an indelible mark in the realm of soundtracks.
 The song, which is best known for its inclusion in the 1987 film “The Lost Boys,” has captivated audiences with its haunting melody, evocative lyrics, and McMahon’s powerful vocal delivery.
 Its gothic and atmospheric tone perfectly encapsulates the film’s themes of lost innocence and eternal youth.
-Even decades after its release, “Cry Little Sister” continues to resonate with fans of the film and music enthusiasts alike, demonstrating its timeless appeal.
-McMahon’s ability to create such a compelling and enduring song is a testament to his talent as a songwriter and musician.

 Share: